OpenResty Edge™ Overview

 The User can compare different revisions and the Admin site will give a human-readable presentation for the changes.
 The revision history itself is always read-only.

 A warning message should be displayed on the Admin web UI when multiple Users are trying to edit the same Application at the same time.
 (Note: this is still to be implemented.)

-- Use web forms to specify the request URI, method, body, headers, and etc, as well as the expected response features, like a 200 status code, present of some keywords in the response body, a particular value of a the Content-Type response header, and etc.
+- Use web forms to specify the request URI, method, body, headers, etc, as well as the expected response features, like a 200 status code, presence of some keywords in the response body, a particular value of the Content-Type response header, and etc.